mcidclan/i3d-engine/README.md

 ==========

 id3-engine is a c++ project using opengl.

-This engine aims to allow the user to create applications through declarative instructions.
+The purpose of this engine is to allow the creation of application through declarative instructions.
 <br/>
 Makefiles are available for linux and mingw32.
 <br/>

-You can use the i3d-export.py in tools, to export your own 3d model through blender 2.65+
+You can use the tools/i3d-export.py script, to export your own 3d model via blender 2.65+
 <br/>

-i3d-demo contains the first demontrations of the projet.

-ui-demo named uitest, model-demo named home, font-demo named area.
+i3d-demo contains the first demontrations of the projet. the ui demonstration is named uitest, the model demontration is named home, and the font demonstration is named area.
 <br />
 Enjoy!